Schneegans/illusion/README.md

 ![loc](https://img.shields.io/badge/loc-10.9k-green.svg)
 ![code](https://img.shields.io/badge/comments-1.3k-green.svg)

+Illusion uses C++17 and can be build on Linux (gcc or clang), Windows (msvc) and OS X (xcode).
+Nearly all dependencies are included as [git submodules](externals), please refer to the section [Building Illusion](#building-illusion) in order to get started.

 I try to add as many comments to the source code as possible.
 The number of source code lines and comment lines above is computed with the script [cloc.sh](cloc.sh).
 This script only counts *real comments*.
-Any dumb comments (such as copy-right headers or stuff like `/////////` or `// -----`) are not included in this number.
+Any dumb comments (such as copy-right headers or stuff like `/////////`) are not included in this number.

 ## Features

 - [ ] Vulkan convenience layer
-  - [x] Window creation using [glfw](https://github.com/glfw/glfw)
   - [x] Automatic Vulkan object lifetime management using reference counting
   - [x] Automatic resource re-creation on swapchain changes
   - [x] Very readable validation error messages since Illusion forces you to assign descriptive names to each and every Vulkan object (using `PFN_vkSetDebugUtilsObjectNameEXT`)